 Funder: Health Resources and Services Administration

-Summary: Supports public medical schools in states with the greatest projected primary care physician shortages to expand or enhance medical student education.
+Summary: Supports public medical schools in states with the highest projected primary care physician shortages to expand or enhance medical student education.